- Shoulder & Elbow

 He developed a keen interest and expertise in hip surgery under the supervision of Dr. Bryan Kelly, a pioneer in Hip arthroscopy.
 Dr. Weeks’ training in hip arthroscopy also included time spent with Drs.
 Michael Leunig and Klaus Siebenrock in Switzerland, the birthplace of hip preservation surgery.
 Dr. Weeks utilizes hip arthroscopy in his practice to repair cartilage lesions, and muscular and ligament tears in the hip.

 At OrthoCarolina, Dr. Weeks specializes in arthroscopic and reconstructive surgery for injuries involving the hip, knee, and shoulder.
-He is an active educator in the CMC residency and Sports Medicine fellowship.
+He is an active educator in the Atrium residency and Sports Medicine fellowship.
 He continues ongoing research into the surgical and non-surgical management of pre-arthritic hip conditions and has developed a hip arthroscopy registry to track patient outcomes.
-He is an assistant team physician for Davidson College and local area high schools.
+He is the Assistant Team Physician for the Carolina Panthers, and the Head Team Physician for all of Davidson College Athletics

 - Arthroscopic Reconstructive surgery of the knee, hip, and shoulder